 Superu recognises that researchers need to connect with GUiNZ data to help tackle key challenges that New Zealand children and their families face today.
 The Fund ensures that researchers have the access and funding they need to do this.
 The evidence produced as a result of the Fund will be released publicly so everyone can benefit.
 By helping to provide access to GUiNZ data, we aim to increase the use of evidence by people across the social sector so that they make better decisions.

 GUiNZ is a longitudinal study which aims to address policy and practice questions that are relevant at a national level.
 The data is collected by the University of Auckland.
-You can find more information about the Study on our GUiNZ web page.
+You can find more information about the study on our GUiNZ web page.

 Who can apply

+The Fund is open to government agencies, non-government organisations, academics, and public or independent research organisations with demonstrated research capability.
 Applicants are expected to have consulted or co-developed their thinking with the agencies or individuals they are expecting to partner or engage with in the research project.

-|Applications close||3 March 2017|
+|Applications close||20 October 2017|

-|The GUiNZ Data Access Committee reviews external data access applications||April 2017|
+|The GUiNZ Data Access Committee reviews external data access applications||November 2017|

 Current/completed research projects using GUiNZ data